19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [Act 20 of 2011 wef 30/12/2011]

-(ii) the member shall pay to the Board a further amount sufficient to cover the deficiency in the member’s minimum sum;
+(ii) the member shall pay to the Board a further amount sufficient to cover the deficiency in the member’s minimum sum, unless the amount paid under paragraph (i), if any, is sufficient to cover that deficiency;

 [Act 20 of 2011 wef 30/12/2011]

-(iii) if —

-(A) the immovable property is subsequently sold or otherwise disposed of; and

-(B) at the time of the sale or disposal —

-(BA) the spouse has not attained the age of 55 years; or

-(BB) where the spouse has attained that age, there is a deficiency in the spouse’s minimum sum,

-[Act 20 of 2011 wef 30/12/2011]
+[Act 23 of 2012 wef 01/01/2013]

-the spouse shall pay to the Fund such amount as may be determined by the Board in accordance with any regulations made under section 77(1), and the Board shall credit that amount to one or more designated accounts maintained, or to be maintained, for the spouse;
+(iii) if the immovable property is subsequently sold or otherwise disposed of, the spouse shall pay to the Fund such amount as may be determined by the Board in accordance with any regulations made under section 77(1), and the Board shall credit that amount to one or more designated accounts maintained, or to be maintained, for the spouse;

+[Act 23 of 2012 wef 01/01/2013]

 (iv) notwithstanding section 15(15)(e), upon the transfer of the member’s estate or interest in the immovable property to the spouse, and upon payment in accordance with paragraph (i), if applicable —